deco3500-2017/Genius/Prototypes/genius_DigitalPrototype1.md

 15.Do you join any social clubs to kill your time?

 ### Testing Results ###
+## Prototype Testing Results:
+* We have categorised music as Blues,Opera,Jazz Classic Music and so on, one of the user suggested to change them to the type of mood .
+He beleives person enjoys music when he has feelings.
+Feelings can be happy, emotional, patriotic or devotional.One needs to be in particular feeling to enjoy music and that is described by his mood.
+You cannot listen to patriotic songs when you are emotional.
+Lyrics of the songs make meaning when they match with your mood that time.
+* We must include options to display events sorted according the nearest location to them.
+Elders are mostly dependent upon others for commuting and also do not want to travel long distance and are particularly interested to attend events close to them.
+* Sharing stories in our prototype seems to be confusing and a long process .
+It needs to be simplified.
+* Not everyone wants to share their pics with public, some user wants to share only with friends or family.
 ### Updating Prototype ###
 ![event interface](https://github.com/deco3500-2017/Genius/blob/master/DigitalPrototype/eventprototype.jpeg)